Who are we ?

 Governance

-In accordance with the law on non-profit organizations, SEII is managed by its Board of Directors.
-This one meets at least once a year and must report on its management to the General Assembly of SEII members.
+In accordance with the law on non-profit organizations, the SEII is managed by its Board of Directors.
+It meets at least once a year and must report on its management to the General Assembly of SEII members.

-SEII’s Board of Directors has delegated the day-to-day management of the association to an Executive Committee, whose members – mostly some of its directors – have been appointed by the Board.
-This Executive Committee meets as many times as necessary.
+The SEII Board of Directors has delegated its day-to-day management to an Executive Board, whose members – mostly some of its directors – have been appointed by it.
+This Executive Bureau meets as often as necessary.

-List of Directors and Executive Committee members : Download
+List of Directors and Board members : Download